aj-stein-gsa/fedramp-automation/documents/adr/0013-handling-attachments.md

 ## Consequences

-Without this change, it is impractical for FedRAMP developers and community of adopters to identify attachments, OSCAL or non-OSCAL, when multiple options exist with FedRAMP-specific use cases with their own business logic.
+Without this change, it is impractical for FedRAMP developers and community adopters to identify attachments, OSCAL or non-OSCAL, when multiple options exist with FedRAMP-specific use cases with their own business logic.
 For Approach 4 and others, community developers will need to invest effort in adding or changing the implementation.
-Identifying attachment data format and use case consistently for each attachment gives the most precision with limited overhead and an onramp to generalizing this approach without "namespace squatting" in the interim.
+Identifying attachment data format and use case consistently for each attachment gives the most precision with limited overhead.
+It also provides an onramp to generalize this approach without "namespace squatting" in the interim.